CleanWire/QMUN/README.md

 ## Welcome to the QMUN HUB

 This is the central website for your QMUN needs wether you're a Faculty Advisor, a Student or the DAIS.
+You will need a Google Account to access the files.

 ### WIFI